7RU7H/Archive/Brain-Hacking/Cyber-Related-Actions/Good-Acronyms-And-Phrases.md

 	- If you cant improvise you are low-entropy uniqueness that puts you in the uncanny valley very quickly.
 Under some contexts there are expectations for formalities that are like scripted conversation, but human brains focus of the uniqueness.

-#### MICE
+#### MICE & BEWARE

 For your [[Social-Engineering]] and self assessment
+- MICE:
 	- Money - Greed
 	- Ideology - Belief
-- Corruption - Desire
+	- Cohesion - Corruptibility
 	- Ego - Internal-Mythology
+- BEWARE:
+	- Business Opportunity
+	- Ethno-Nationalism
+	- Wealth -
+	- Academic Advancement
+	- Repression -
+	- Emotional Bonds - Social networking, Trust, etc

+Everyone is a DINO; ancient hardware and forgotten software; Authors addition
+- Directive
+- Identity
+- Negativity
+- Opportunity

 #### OODA